Chart Color Schemes

 Population growth drivers in Waterford are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Waterford's population, as of November 2025, is estimated at around 2,790.
-This figure reflects an increase of 330 people since the 2021 Census, which reported a population of 2,460.
-AreaSearch validated this estimate following examination of the latest ERP data release by the ABS in June 2024 and additional 18 new addresses since the Census date.
-This level of population equates to a density ratio of 1,788 persons per square kilometer.
-Waterford's 13.4% growth since the 2021 census exceeded the national average (8.9%).
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of the Waterford (WA) statistical area is around 2,659.
+This figure reflects an increase of 199 people since the 2021 Census, which reported a population of 2,460.
+The change was inferred from AreaSearch's estimation of 2,655 residents based on the latest ERP data release by ABS (June 2024), along with an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of 1,704 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Over the past decade, Waterford has exhibited consistent growth patterns with a compound annual growth rate of 1%.
+Population growth was primarily driven by overseas migration contributing approximately 87% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median increase for statistical areas analysed by AreaSearch.
-The suburb is expected to increase by 510 persons to 2041, reflecting a total increase of 17.0% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate above median growth for statistical areas analysed by AreaSearch.
+By 2041, the Waterford (WA) (SA2) is projected to increase by 510 persons, reflecting a total increase of 22.8% over the 17-year period.

 Frequently Asked Questions - Population